Gilbert & Eileen Edgar and Anthony Saltmarsh CPF

 Shortlisted applicants will be invited to attend a sight-reading piano accompaniment audition and an interview with the Director and the Head of Keyboard.

-Interviews for the Gilbert & Eileen Edgar and Anthony Saltmarsh Collaborative Piano Fellowship will be held on Monday 4 March 2019.
+Interviews for the Gilbert & Eileen Edgar and Anthony Saltmarsh Collaborative Piano Fellowship will be held on a date to be confirmed in March 2020.

 Should you be invited to interview, you will be required to bring original documentation (visa, passport or leave to remain in the UK) confirming that you have permission to be in the UK.